 Baker Hall 135E

 Department of Philosophy

 Pittsburgh, PA 15213

-I was the co-organizer of the Big Proof program this summer at the Isaac Newton Institute in Cambridge, England.
+I was a co-organizer of the Big Proof program at the Isaac Newton Institute in Cambridge, England.
 Most of the talks and seminars were recorded and are available online.

 I have started maintaining a web page listing resources for using formal methods in education.